A Survey of Model Architectures in Information Retrieval: Large Language Models for IR

-\paragraph{Broader Ecosystem and Concluding Remarks} Beyond core architectural changes, LLMs are influencing the entire IR ecosystem.
-Their advanced generative and understanding capabilities are being harnessed for crucial supporting tasks.
-For instance, modern IR systems require extensive labeled data for training, which is expensive to create.
-A promising line of work uses LLMs to synthesize high-quality training data (queries, relevant passages, and hard negatives), a technique known as "in-pars" generation and its variants~\citep{bonifacio2022inpars,boytsov2024inpars,dai2023promptagator,lee2024gecko,mo2024chiq,mo2024convsdg}.
-From an evaluation perspective, LLMs' language understanding has led to research on using them as proxies for human relevance judges, which could dramatically accelerate the evaluation cycle~\citep{faggioli2023perspectives,faggioli2024determines,clarke2024llm}.
-We also point readers to a comprehensive survey on conversational information retrieval~\citep{mo2024survey}, another area being reshaped by LLMs.
+Beyond core architectural changes, LLMs are influencing the entire IR ecosystem.
+Their advanced generative and understanding capabilities are being harnessed for crucial supporting tasks: \begin{itemize} \item \textbf{Data Synthesis:} Modern IR systems require extensive labeled data for training, which is expensive to create.
+A promising line of work is to use LLMs to synthesize high-quality training data (e.g., queries, relevant passages, and hard negatives)~\citep{bonifacio2022inpars,boytsov2024inpars,dai2023promptagator,lee2024gecko,mo2024chiq,mo2024convsdg,zhang2025qwen3embedding}. \item \textbf{Evaluation:} From an evaluation perspective, LLMs' language understanding has led to research on using them as proxies for human relevance judges, which could dramatically accelerate the evaluation cycle~\citep{faggioli2023perspectives,faggioli2024determines,clarke2024llm}. \end{itemize} We also point readers to a comprehensive survey on conversational information retrieval~\citep{mo2024survey}, another area being reshaped by LLMs.

 In conclusion, the adoption of LLMs in IR represents more than a simple increase in model scale.
 While they certainly serve as more powerful feature extractors within existing bi-encoder and cross-encoder frameworks, their unique generative and instruction-following abilities are forging entirely new architectural paradigms like generative retrieval and zero-shot listwise reranking.
-As these models continue to evolve, significant challenges and open questions regarding their efficiency, scalability, and trustworthiness remain, paving the way for future research (\cref{sec:future_direction}).
+However, the advancement of IR architecture is not driven solely by the pursuit of superior semantic matching capabilities.
+The practical deployment of these systems --- ranging from lightweight encoders to massive LLMs --- necessitates architectures that can withstand rigorous efficiency constraints, handle diverse data modalities, and ensure reliability.
+We examine these cross-cutting architectural adaptations in the following section.